 TTY: (toll free) 888-621-3551 (or Relay711); Confidential Fax: 860-418-6691

-The DMHAS Client Grievance Procedure is a written process where a client (or person authorized to act on behalf of a client) of a DMHAS facility and/or contracted service provider submits a written complaint that the facility, program or provider that services were denied, involuntary reduced or involuntary terminated services or a written complaint the writer believes a provider or provider’s staff:
+The DMHAS Client Grievance Procedure is a written process where a client (or person authorized to act on behalf of a client) of a DMHAS facility and/or contracted service provider submits a written complaint that the facility, program or provider denied, involuntary reduced or involuntary terminated services or a written complaint the writer believes a provider or provider’s staff:

 i.
 Violated rights provided by law or DMHAS directive

 ii.
 Treated the client in an arbitrary or unreasonable manner